The fractured link earrings

 The definition of London's best, home-grown talent.
 The pieces are talismanic.
 You are encouraged to pick a style that means something to you, and wear it like a memento, as protection or for courage, every day.

 A precious and highly durable metal which comes in different golden hues depending on its purity.

-A deep sunset yellow hue.
-100% pure and the most precious form of yellow gold.
+99.99% pure gold content, a deep sunset yellow hue and the most precious form of yellow gold.

 Covered in a thin layer of precious metal electrically charged onto a base metal, which will gently wear off with time.

 The gold plating on this piece is durable.
 Won't show signs of wear until after a year or so.

 A durable metal alloy mainly consisting of copper combined with other metal such as zinc, nickel or aluminium.